In 2009, I started a digital health company. One of the first people I hired was a sales rep who I’ll nickname “Bruiser.”

 “Because Bruiser plans to show that he was instrumental in the success of the company, so he faked these documents,” my attorney said.

 I immediately called my Operations Manager.
 “Get up!”
-I shouted when he picked up the phone.
+I shouted.

 About a week later we demanded an early deposition of Bruiser from Cotchett.
 One of the lead attorneys at Cotchett asked if we really wanted to do this, saying it was unusual to call such an early deposition.
 But we called their hand and at the deposition, we presented Bruiser and his attorney with the evidence.